vidyasonawane/RahulMahale.io/content/blogs/Installing-and-configuring-chef-server.md

 This is my first post on automation and configuration management and that too on Chef.

-I personally invested a lot time to get going with Chef, because it is bit confusing for newbies to catch the pace, after searching and reading a lot I choose a Open Source Chef Server to use and I started with the installation.
+I personally invested a lot of time to get going with Chef, because it is a bit confusing for newbies to catch the pace, after searching and reading a lot I choose an Open Source Chef Server to use and I started with the installation.

 The difference between Hosted Chef Server and Open-source Chef Server can be read [here.](https://blog.chef.io/there-is-one-chef-server-and-it-is-open-source/)